samboy/ChessGraphics/README.md

-The following text looks like the starting position for Modern Carrera Chess (where an upsidedown bishop also has the knight’s move, and the piece which is a knight on top and rook on bottom is the rook + knight piece) in the ChessTepoztlan font:
+The following text looks like the starting position for Modern Carrera Chess (where an upsidedown bishop also has the knight’s move, and the piece which is a knight with rook is the rook + knight piece) in the ChessTepoztlan font:

 ```
 !""""""""""#